JunweiLiang/Multiverse/forking_paths_dataset/README.md

 ## Record More Annotations
 In this section, I will show you how to use our code and [CARLA](https://carla.org) simulator to get more human annotations like the following.
+[Here](../images/annotation_environment.jpg) was our annotation environment.

 <div align="center">
   <div style="">